jamabusiness2003-a11y/learning_JS_Part_2/README.md

 # 12 - Advanced To-Do List with Categories

+A task manager that allows categorizing and filtering tasks.

 ## Features
 - Add tasks with categories
 - Filter tasks by category